sebastianbirk/distributions-python-package/README.md

 # Python Package: Distributions
 This repository contains my (statistical) distributions python package which has APIs to easily work with Gaussian and Binomial distributions.

-More importantly than that, the repository can be used as a tutorial/blueprint for building a new Python package using pip and uploading it to PyPi.
+More importantly than that, the repository can be used as a tutorial/blueprint for building a new Python package using pip and uploading it to PyPi (Python Package Index).

 ## Contents